 With its own language and Spanish-Basque and French-Basque regions, the Basque country is a mixing pot of cultures which creates the best food in the world.
 Rolling green hills line the distance with characteristic white and red chalets.
 It’s a treat on the eyes and lushness that of course warrants some occasional rainfall, typical of the north Spain area.
 Whilst the climbs are not long, some are steep so you can easily rack up plenty of climbing metres over a days ride.

 The Basque Country is also hailed as one of the gastronomic capitals of the world.
 Be sure to combine and visit to the region with a stay in Bilbao, an industrial city in the west (& home to the iconic Guggenheim museum) & San Sebastian, set on the stunning La Concha beach.
 Bilbao is a little tricky to ride in & out of, so perhaps save your riding for your stay in San Sebastian.

 - Best climbs: Col du Inharpu, Monte Oiz, Jaizkibel

 - Best time to ride: With chilly, wet winters, April through October are the best months to enjoy this stunning region of north Spain.

 - Bestselling Tour: Tour of the Basque Country

-- Bestselling Tour: Tour of the Costa Brava
+- Bestselling Tour: Tour of Mallorca

 Calpe is a region in the south of Spain which, as well hosting the nightclubs of Benidorm, is also home to a network of spectacular roads & climbs.
 It’s a hugely popular destination for professional & amateur cycling teams alike and enjoys a great climate all year around.
 The area is a regular haunt of the annual Vuelta España and is home to the fantastic short steep climb of the Cumbre del Sol, the site of Tom Dumoulin’s stage victory in 2015.